 We are excited about this significant opportunity to reconcile this past and honor the people that were buried on this sacred ground.
-The remains of the thirty-six, probably African-descended, individuals are the earliest burials found in Charleston so far, dating to the mid-late 1700s.
+The remains of the thirty-six, probably African-descended, individuals are the earliest burials found in Charleston so far, dating to 1760-1800.
 We hope that ancient DNA research will add to archaeological research already completed to help us learn more about the individuals that were buried at this site.

 We'd love to hear from you!

 The Gullah Society P.O.
 Box 2187 Mount Pleasant, SC 29465